gaabmarquez/trello-clone/README.md

 ### How to edit a list:

-- Click on the pencil icon (for cards: you have to hover over it, and the menu will be displayed)
+- Click on the pencil icon

 - Enter the new text / tile